vijay04031991/vijay/README.md

-# vijay powershell script testing and testing fine
+# vijay powershell script testing and testing it